chadac/golang/src/cmd/compile/abi-internal.md

 does not save LR.

-*NOTE*: We might need to save the frame pointer on the stack as in the PPC64 ELF v2 ABI so Go can inter-operate with platform debuggers and profilers.
+*NOTE*: We might need to save the frame pointer on the stack as in the PPC64 ELF v2 ABI so Golang can inter-operate with platform debuggers and profilers.

 This stack layout is used by both register-based (ABIInternal) and